3D BIM Software Features | Revit LT Features | Autodesk

 Use shared parameters in key schedules to drive geometry and control visibility of model elements within Revit families. (video: 1.58 min.)

-Revit LT offers architects an expansive and growing set of capabilities for architectural design in BIM (Building Information Modelling).
+Revit LT offers architects an expansive and growing set of capabilities for architectural design in BIM (Building Information Modeling).

 Automatically create building component schedules to improve the visibility of costs and quantities.